alsa-project/hinawa-rs/README.rst

   * `<https://github.com/alsa-project/libhinawa>`_

+* The crates are available in `crates.io <https://crates.io/>`_ as well.

 * Unfortunately, it includes no support for ``libhinawa 1`` or former (``Hinawa-2.0.gir`` or ``Hinawa-1.0.gir``) as well as sound unit support deprecated at libhinawa v2.5.0.

+* The latest release is version 0.0.90.
+This is pre-release to publish crates in crates.io.

 License
 =======